MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-android-phase4.md

 1. To register an account for management, the app should call `registerAccountForMAM()`.
 An account is identified by both its UPN and its Microsoft Entra user ID.
 The tenant ID is also required to associate enrollment data with the account's Microsoft Entra tenant.
-The account's authority may also be provided to allow enrollment against specific sovereign clouds; for more information see [Sovereign Cloud Registration](#sovereign-cloud-registration).
+The account's authority may also be provided to allow enrollment against specific sovereign clouds; for more information, see [Sovereign Cloud Registration](#sovereign-cloud-registration).
 The SDK may attempt to enroll the app for the given account in the MAM service; if enrollment fails, it will periodically retry enrollment until enrollment succeeds or the account is unregistered.
 The retry period will typically be 12-24 hours.
 The SDK provides the status of enrollment attempts asynchronously via notifications.